Rhipsalis - Mistletoe cactus : planting and care for this trailing indoor cactus

 Repotting

-Repotting should be done every 2 to 3 years, preferably in spring.
+Repotting is done every 2 to 3 years, preferably in spring.
 Choose a slightly larger pot and fresh, well-draining substrate.
-The Rhipsalis likes being slightly snug, so there’s no need for an overly wide pot.
-Also, ensure that no water ever stagnates in the saucer: its fine, sensitive roots dislike excess moisture.
+The Rhipsalis likes to be slightly snug, so there’s no need for an overly wide pot.
+Also, ensure that water never stagnates in the saucer: its fine and sensitive roots dislike excess moisture.

 Learn more in our article How to repot a houseplant.